Merit Badge Counselors

 - Turn in all the paperwork.

-Turn in the completed forms to your Troop Merit Badge Coordinator who will provide them to the District Merit Badge Dean for approval and council processing.
+Turn in the completed forms to your Troop Merit Badge Coordinator who will provide them to the District Merit Badge Dean, District Advancement Chair or District Executive for approval and council processing.
 Please DO NOT take a completed merit badge counselor application package directly to the council office.
 Since the council has delegated the responsibility of maintaining a list of counselors to the districts, they are the ones who keep track of what counselors are counseling what merit badges.
 If you take applications directly to the NCAC, the District will have no knowledge of that person desiring to serve as a merit badge counselor.

 Counselor Registration Considerations